 To systematically study the performance, we categorize results into different scenarios based on the number of low loss paths selected.
 Low loss paths are paths whose loss rates are below 2%.
-This classification is used in [28].
-Table III and Table IV compare percentages of intervals to achieve free loss reliability among different algorithms.
-Let K denote the number of redundant packets and G denote the number of low loss paths chosen.
+This classification is used in [39].
+Results are shown in Table III, Table IV and Table V. Let K denote the number of redundant packets and G denote the number of low loss paths chosen.
 We make the following observations.
 First, in all cases SmartTunel is the best performing algorithm.
-Second, when all paths are low loss paths, SmartTunel can achieve loss free reliability for 94.47%-99.81% of time intervals.
-Third, SmartTunnel more effectively uses paths with high loss rates.
+Second, when all paths are low loss paths, SmartTunel can achieve loss free reliability for 94.47%-99.81% of time.
+Third, SmartTunnel uses high loss paths much better than other algorithms.
 For example, when all paths are high loss paths, SmartTunnel can achieve loss free reliability for around 6%-35% more time intervals compared to other algorithm.
 It is interesting that when high loss paths are selected, Greedy algorithm is almost the second best algorithm.
 Fourth, in those cases with three physical paths selected, the difference between various traffic allocation schemes becomes smaller when the number of redundancy packets increases.
-This suggests that the choice of traffic allocation is more important when the network bandwidth is limited and the number of redundancy packets is small.
+This suggests that the choice of traffic allocation is more important when there is limited bandwidth.